mohitk09/cards_game/README.md

 The Project is divided into several packages, **important ones are**:-

 1. **Database** :- Has basic CRUD operations, uses Sqllite under the hood
-2. **API** :- All three APIs reside in this folder, deck API handler has an instance of the DB
+2. **API** :- All three APIs reside in this folder
 3. **Utils**:- Functions which are used across different files
 4. **Types**:- All the types/structs and functions which are dependent on those types
-5. There are also some test cases which have been added.
+5. There are also some test cases which have been added

 ## Run it locally